Advances in Clinical and Experimental Medicine

 Preprints

-Adv Clin Exp Med endorses and encourages posting of preprints of manuscripts on non-profit preprint servers such as BioRxiv, MedRxiv, ResearchSquare or Authorea, as well as on authors’ or institutional websites.
-Posting of preprints is not considered as a prior publication and the manuscript can enter peer review at Adv Clin Exp Med following the regular procedure.
+Adv Clin Exp Med endorses and encourages the posting of manuscript preprints on non-profit preprint servers such as BioRxiv, MedRxiv, ResearchSquare, or Authorea, as well as on authors’ or institutional websites.
+Posting preprints is not considered a prior publication, and the manuscript can enter peer review at Adv Clin Exp Med following the regular procedure.

-Preprints may be posted at any time before or during the peer review process (the deposited version must, however, be a version existing before submission and cannot be altered as a result of peer reviewers's comments), but not after acceptance in the journal.
+Preprints may be posted before or during the peer review process (the deposited version must, however, be a version existing before submission and cannot be altered due to peer reviewers' comments), but not after acceptance in the journal.
 When the preprint has been posted after the manuscript had been submitted to Adv Clin Exp Med, the authors should inform the editorial office about this fact by e-mail.

-Preprints are defined as an author’s version of a research manuscript prior to formal peer review at a journal, which is deposited on a public server.
-If the article is already accessible online as registered preprint on any website or in any database, and has been already assigned with a DOI, such information, together with an URL of the registered preprint, has to be provided during submission of the paper as well as appear in the cover letter.
+Preprints are defined as an author’s version of a research manuscript before formal peer review at a journal, which is deposited on a public server.
+If the article is already accessible online as a registered preprint on any website or in any database, and has already been assigned a DOI, such information, together with a URL of the registered preprint, has to be provided during submission of the paper as well as appear in the cover letter.

 Once the preprint is published in Adv Clin Exp Med, it is the author’s responsibility to ensure that the preprint record is updated with a publication reference, including the DOI and a URL link to the published version of the article on the journal website.
 The editors of Adv Clin Exp Med periodically screen the preprints of papers already published in this journal for such amendments.